cartopher/Christopher.Charles---Data.GIS.Portfolio/Python-AnnualPrecipitationGenerator-SeabornHeatmap.md

 # Annual Precipitation Heatmap Generator

-This script loads precipitation data, processes it, and generates a heatmap visual saved as a PDF.
+This script loads precipitation data, processes it, and generates a heatmap visual saved as a PDF by performing the following tasks:

-The code you've provided is a Python script that performs the following tasks:

 1. **Imports Necessary Libraries:**
    - `pandas` (aliased as `pd`): A powerful data manipulation library that is used for loading and preparing data.